LT1st/System_engineering_programm/README.md

-NOTICE: Change the brunch to master for all u want.
+NOTICE: Change the branch to master for all u want.

 # System_engineering_programm
 System engineering programming in 2022 spring.
 Aiming to design a alograthm for TSP.